Analysis | Nearly half the Republicans who will judge Trump bolstered the falsehood that drove the Capitol riot

 That effort to obstruct the electoral vote count was led by Sen. Ted Cruz (R-Tex.), who corralled a number of his colleagues in that effort, including Sens.
 James Lankford (R-Neb.), Steve Daines (R-Mont.), Marsha Blackburn (R-Tenn.), Cynthia M. Lummis (R-Wyo.), Bill Hagerty (R-Tenn.), Roger Marshall (R-Kan.) and Tommy Tuberville (R-Ala.).
 Most of those senators separately expressed their adherence to the falsehood that the election had been tainted by fraud, as when Blackburn tweeted that she could not “turn a blind eye to the countless allegations of voter fraud” in the election or when Tuberville insisted that “the voices of the millions of Americans who voted for President Trump” couldn’t be “diminished” by fraud.

 But none could compare to Cruz in his efforts to leverage the fraud meme for his own political advantage.
 On Nov.
-12, he appeared on Lou Dobbs's Fox Business show to deride mail-in voting as riddled with fraud.
-Within a week, he was boasting of how he’d pressed the CEO of Twitter over the social-media company’s efforts to root out disinformation about the election results.
+12, he appeared on Lou Dobbs’s Fox Business show to deride mail-in voting as riddled with fraud.
+Within a week, he was boasting of how he’d pressed the CEO of Twitter over the social media company’s efforts to root out disinformation about the election results.
 A month later, he made the same critique of YouTube, challenging information distribution systems for curtailing the distribution of false information.

 Other Republicans didn’t go quite as far as Cruz.
 Sen. Rick Scott (R-Fla.) introduced legislation in late November aimed at changing election laws, offering the rationale that the 2020 election had “shown we need major reforms to our election systems.”

 Some made only passing references to the idea that fraud might have occurred, as was the case with Sen. Patrick J. Toomey (R-Pa.) and Lindsey O. Graham (R-S.C.).
-Both expressed skepticism about the breadth of the claims made by Trump, but paid lip service to the idea that something questionable had happened.
+Both expressed skepticism about the breadth of the claims made by Trump but paid lip service to the idea that something questionable had happened.

 Other Republicans went much further.
 Sen. John Barrasso (R-Wyo.) wrote on Twitter on Dec.
 3 that “[w]e need to make sure this was a fair election & there is integrity in the system because that’s the basis of our nation.
 An unfairly elected Democrat controlled House, Senate & White House is not what Americans want.”

-Cruz’s effort to build a coalition supporting Trump’s false fraud claim by objecting to the electoral vote count was likely in part a response to Sen. Josh Hawley (R-Mo.) having already announced his intent to do so.
+Cruz’s effort to build a coalition supporting Trump’s false fraud claim by objecting to the electoral vote count was probably in part a response to Sen. Josh Hawley (R-Mo.) having already announced his intent to do so.
 At Johnson’s hearing, Hawley said it was “unbelievable” that “the left” would downplay false claims of fraud, given questions about interference in the 2016 election.
 By Dec.
 30, he was calling for a “full investigation of potential fraud and election irregularities.”

 After security officials retook the Capitol on Jan.
 6, the House and Senate returned to finalize the counting of the electoral votes.
 Hawley made his planned objection.